-Discussions with Aon plc indicate that their risk assessment and costs for oil and gas companies can be reduced through a well-developed characterization and waste segregation program.
+Discussions with Aon, plc indicate that their risk assessment and costs for oil and gas companies can be reduced through a well-developed characterization and waste segregation program.
 Segregation of waste will greatly reduce the amount of material being treated as TENORM due to improved characterization data on the quantities of waste generated and the smaller volume of waste that requires disposal as TENORM waste.
-Accurate IWSS characterization and segregation will allow a majority of the generated waste to be treated as ordinary land fill waste without any special disposal requirements.
+Accurate IWSS-VWS characterization and segregation will allow a majority of the generated waste to be treated as ordinary land fill waste without any special disposal requirements.

-The objective of the Phase 1 project is to demonstrate the first phase of the Integrated Waste Screening System (IWSS) being developed by Battelle Energy Alliance, LLC (BEA) the Management and Operating contractor at the Dept. of Energy's (DOE) Idaho National Laboratory (INL).
+Phase 2A will demonstrate the Integrated Waste Screening System (IWSS) being developed by Battelle Energy Alliance, LLC (BEA) the Management and Operating contractor at the Dept. of Energy's (DOE) Idaho National Laboratory (INL).
 Exhibit A describes the overall \$3.5M Integrated Demonstration Program that provides the development of four monitoring systems and a significant education and training component.
-The first phase of this Integrated Waste Screening System (IWSS) project being proposed by BEA is the demonstration of the first of 4 monitoring systems that can be used at all stages of the oil and gas waste production and disposal process from the initial production of waste at the drill site through the characterization of wastes that have already been disposed of at current disposal sites.
+The VWS screening technologies project will demonstrate 2 monitoring systems (i.e., one to monitor large containers prior to disposal and the second is a conveyor based segregation system).

-Phase I will demonstrate the Packaged and Piping Waste Screener (PPWS) - This monitor will be used to characterize and segregate filter socks, drummed filter sock wastes, large bagged wastes and tanked wastes at either the drill site or during the waste disposal process.
-This screener will allow low and high level packaged or tank radioactive wastes to be segregated and disposed of at either commercial or high-level NORM waste sites with low activity (< 5pCi/g) waste disposal at commercial landfills or it may be suitable for alternate uses .
-Based on the INL's unique technology, characterization can be performed at any time after the waste is generated at the well head.
-No time delay is required to allow the Ra-226 and Ra-228 wastes to reach an equilibrium radionuclide content before characterization.
+Phase 2A will demonstrate the Volume Waste Screener (VWS) technologies.
+The VWS-1 utilizes 1 or more detectors to characterize the contents of large 8 m3 roll-off or loaded trucks and the VWS-2 technology is a direct conveyor assay of loose debris when it is being unloaded at a collection site or waste site.
+The VWS-1 technology will be used to characterize and segregate large-volume wastes in 8 m3 roll-offs or other large containers at the drill site or during the waste collection and disposal process.
+The VWS-1 screener will allow low and high level radioactive wastes to be segregated and disposed of at either commercial or high-level NORM waste sites.
+Low activity (< 5pCi/g) waste can be disposed of at commercial landfills or it may be suitable for alternate uses.
+Based on the INL's unique technology, characterization can be performed at any time after the waste is generated at the well head if the time since container loading is known or if two series of measurements are performed.

-Initial PPWS systems development is based on developed INL technology and primarily utilizes existing BEA equipment.
+VWS-1 and VWS-2 systems development will build upon existing INL technology and primarily utilizes BEA equipment already available.
 Initial testing and development for this project will be performed at the INL followed by a field demonstration at sites in North Dakota.
-Currently, discussions are underway between BEA and BWS on utilization of their waste processing site for initial demonstration testing as well as a TENORM disposal site for high activity filter sock and container testing.
+It is expected that the demonstration projects will be performed at Secure Energy sites in North Dakota.
 In addition, discussions have been held with Scott Radig of North Dakota Department of Health on their participation in this demonstration program.

 BEA is a leader in the development of innovative nuclear measurement technologies suitable for characterization of nuclear wastes.
-Many of these highly automated technologies are suitable for use by operators with limited technical training.
-These nuclear waste detection systems can be rapidly adapted for characterization and segregation of the Bakkan shale TENORM wastes.
+Many other previously deployed, highly automated, technologies are suitable for use by operators with limited technical training.
+These earlier nuclear waste detection systems can be rapidly adapted and customized for characterization and segregation of the radionuclides found in Bakkan shale TENORM wastes.